4DGB/4DGBWorkflow/README.md

 ...
 ```

-## Array data (array.yaml and array.npz)
+## Array data (array.yaml and array.npz or array.csv)

-An array is specified by two files: a `array.yaml` file and a `array.npz`
+An array is specified by two files: a `array.yaml` file (specifying
-file.
-The `array.yaml` file is metadata about the array, and the
+metadata about the array) and a file containing the data
-`array.npz` file is a compressed python python file containing float
+(either a compressed python `array.npz` or text-based `array.csv` file).
-arrays as specified in the associated `array.yaml`.

 Specification of the `array.yaml` file:
 ```